25 Adorable Animals That Mate for Life

 On its website, the San Diego Zoo notes that California condors mate for life.
 There is a catch, however: If a pair is incompatible, it is possible that they will part ways and seek new mates.
 It's uncommon, but it happens!

-Creepy crawly critters know how to be monogamous, too.
+Creepy crawly critters know how to be loyal, too.
 The shingleback lizard, for instance, is extremely monogamous, seeking out the same mate every breeding season, according to the Australia Zoo.